 Students in year 8 are introduced to the use of mixed media, sculpture, and will further develop skills in drawing and painting leading into the design and creation of a sculpture based on insects and the natural world.
-Portraiture is focussed on in the second part of the year, where technical aspects of proportion are introduced via the study of a range of relevant artists.
-Students will complete the project by creating a self portrait in the style of their favourite portrait artist.
+Portraiture is focussed on in the second part of the year, where technical aspects of proportion are introduced via the study of a range of relevant artists from a variety of cultural backgrounds.
+Students will complete the project by creating a self portrait influenced by the work they have looked at throughout the project.

 In year 9, students are able to consolidate the skills they have learnt so far in KS3 via the development of a fashion project, inspired by fashion design Alexander McQueen.
 Figure drawing and portraits are an important aspect of the course at this stage, which lays the foundations for those wishing to further their studies in art and design at GCSE Level.

 What support is needed?

 Students must allowed the working space at home to develop their artistic skills via a range of home learning tasks.
 Any visits to art galleries whether locally, or in London will always benefit students that are particularly interested in the arts.